abpframework/abp/docs/en/Modules/Database-Tables.md

 ### AbpUserTokens

-This table can be used to store information about user's refresh tokens, access tokens and other tokens used in the application.
+This table can store information about user's refresh tokens, access tokens and other tokens used in the application.
 It can also be used to invalidate or revoke user tokens.

 #### Foreign Keys